-WMI includes a query language called WQL.
+With WMIX, Goverlan’s WMI Explorer, users can query WMI objects using a query language called WQL.
 With this language, you can format a query string which defines the information to be returned.
 This is a very powerful tool as it enables you to fine tune a result set by configuring individual properties to be returned as well as by allowing you to specify conditions.
 A full definition of WQL is outside the scope of this user guide and we encourage you to review a book on this subject to explore its full potential.
 This user guide will only highlight its basic functions through a series of examples.

 You can review more technical information about the WQL language by clicking on the WQL Reference Weblink in the Information Panel.
 This reference weblink points, by default, to the Microsoft® WMI Query Language page, however, you can configure this link to point to any web site in the WMIX Options window.